bandexcoin-project/opentrade-1/README.md

-Credits to bandexcoin - project, we restored all needed files for running this exchange software. visit our site here [**https://bandexcoin.com**](http://bandexcoin.com)
+Credits to bandexcoin-project, we restored all needed files for running this exchange software. visit our site here [**https://bandexcoin.com**](http://bandexcoin.com)
 # OpenTrade